-But that wisdom depends on knowledge.
+But that wisdom ultimately depends on knowledge.
 And it is up to those who have the knowledge and can see the problems to act responsibly and courageously.
 I remain incurably optimistic.
 But in the darker moments of contemplation, there is a lingering doubt.
 And even more than its concern about the survival of political accountability and the persistence of privacy in the age of informatics is the institutional concern.
 In such a time of rapid change, of complex science and of high controversy, can our lawmaking institutions cope?
-That is the question that transcends even the privacy and freedom of information issues.
-They are a microcosm of a larger problem.
-For if our Parliamentary democracies falter here, they admit their incompetence to govern us in the twenty-first century - whose watchword and engine will be science.
+That is the question that transcends even the privacy and freedom of information issues we have been gathered to discuss.
+They are in a sense a microcosm of a larger problem.
+For if our Parliamentary democracies falter here, they admit their incompetence to govern us in the 21st century - whose watchword and engine will be science.
 Accordingly, we must remain optimistic about our capacity to adapt our institutions and laws to rapid technological change.
-A loss of confidence or heart - and a breach of the Commandment of optimism - is a surrender to the nagging doubt that technology is inherently elitist and autocratic and that democracy, with all its inefficiencies, cannot survive into the twenty-first century.
-We must make it our business to ensure that this prophecy of gloom proves wrong.
+A loss of confidence or heart - and a breach of the Commandment of optimism - is a surrender to the nagging doubt that technology is inherently elitist and autocratic and that democracy, with all its inefficiencies, can not survive into the 21st Century.
+We must make it our business to ensure that this prophesy of gloom proves wrong.
 But the responsibility for rational optimism is ours.